xiaolei-lab/SIMER/README.md

 ### 03 Numeric Format with missing values in genotype and phenotype ###
 # Generate all simulation parameters
 SP <- param.simer(
-  # SP = SP, # uncomment it when users already have a 'SP'
+  # SP = SP, # uncomment it when users already have a "SP"
   out = "simer",
   outpath = getwd(),
   out.format = "numeric",